 is absolutely bonechilling and we'd better scoot back down to our party before

-we have to put hat and gloves on and button up our anorak.
+we have to put hat and gloves on and button up our coat.

 restaurants can also be lovely, too, in context.

-is generally agreed that it's time to get out of here before the chilly wind begins
+It's time to go now before the chilly wind begins

 making its own rules.

-dash" is too strong a term for it, but life will certainly be more comfortable
+dash" is too strong a term for it, but life will be more comfortable

 down in the forest.